SysKitTeam/docs-point/docs/releases/cloud/point-2026-03-10-release-note.md

 * **Fixed an issue** where OneDrive audit events were collected even when OneDrive Autodiscovery was disabled.
   * When OneDrive Autodiscovery is turned off in the General Settings, OneDrive activity is no longer collected for audit data.

-* **Fixed an issue** in Settings > General > Governance-Excluded Users where adding more than 15 users in the People Picker caused the field to clear after clicking Save, with none of the selected users retained.
+* **Fixed an issue** in Settings > General > Governance-Excluded Users where adding more than 15 users in the People Picker caused the field to clear after clicking Save, resulting in none of the selected users being retained.

 * **Fixed an issue** that caused Autodiscover to sync for a long time or result in a timeout.